aakansobe/addysage/GeospatialAnalysisWithR/Raster-Spatial-analysis.md

 # set all values in s2_1gt35 ==0 to NA
 s2_1gt35[s2_1d == 0] <- NA

-# convert filtered raster to polygon and then convert polygon to sf
+# convert filtered rasters to polygon and then convert polygon to sf
 s2poly <- as.polygons(x = s2_1gt35, dissolve = TRUE)
 s2poly
 #>  class       : SpatVector